Shunpūtei Shōta: Career

 Since May 2006, he has appeared on Shōten as an ogiri (大喜利, ōgiri) member.
 On May 22, 2016, it was announced that he would become the sixth host in the show's 50-year history.

+Shōta performs both classical repertoire and original material.
+During his performances, he often made use of his persona as unmarried bachelor, for which he used to get mocked by his fellow performers on Shōten.
+However, Shōta got married in 2019, after announcing the marriage on air.